insin/newforms/README.rst

      , message  : forms.CharField()
      , sender   : forms.EmailField()
      , ccMyself : forms.BooleanField({required: false})

+     // Implement custom validation for a field by adding a clean<FieldName>()
+     // function to the form's prototype.
+     , cleanSender: function() {
+         if (this.cleanedData.sender == 'mymatesteve@gmail.com') {
+            throw forms.ValidationError("I know it's you, Steve. " +
+                                        "Stop messing with my example form.")
+         }
+       }

+     // Implement custom whole-form validation by adding a clean() function to
+     // the form's prototype
+     , clean: function() {
+         if (this.cleanedData.subject.indexOf('that tenner you owe me') != -1 &&
+             PEOPLE_I_OWE_A_TENNER_TO.indexOf(this.cleanedData.sender) != 1) {
+           // This error will be associated with the named field this.addError('sender', "Your email address doesn't seem to be working.")
+           // This error will be associated with the form itself, to be
+           // displayed independently.
+           throw forms.ValidationError('*BZZZT!* SYSTEM ERROR.
+Beeepity-boop etc. etc.')
+         }
+       }
      })

 * For convenience and compactness, the ``new`` operator is **optional** when